Barron's

-Barron's is an American weekly magazine/newspaper published by Dow Jones & Company, a division of News Corp.
+Barron's (stylized in all caps) is an American weekly magazine and newspaper published by Dow Jones & Company, a division of News Corp, since 1921.

-Founded in 1921 by Clarence W. Barron (1855–1928) as a sister publication to The Wall Street Journal, Barron's covers U.S. financial information, market developments, and relevant statistics.
+Founded as Barron's National Financial Weekly in 1921 by Clarence W. Barron (1855–1928) as a sister publication to The Wall Street Journal, Barron's covers U.S. financial companies, market developments, and relevant statistics.
 Each issue provides a summary of the previous week's market activity as well as news, reports, and an outlook on the week to come.